piwai/ext4-mail-recovery/README.md

 The script will re-create one file per chunk of data which looks like an email, using some simple heuristics to merge "Received:" entries which belongs to the same email (because an email generally includes this header multiple times, one per MTA)

 ```
-$ python3 extract.py audit.txt raw_image.bin
+$ python3 extract-chunks.py audit.txt raw_image.bin
 ```

 The chunks will be written in the "chunks" folder by default.
 After this stage I got around ~100k chunks using 15GB space, representing for the most part every single email which has ever existed on the server, deleted or not, spam or not, plus also some garbage.
-It's far less than the original 900GB image, but there's still work!
+It's far less than the original 900GB raw image, but there's still work!

-Step 4: Filter chunks to keep only the delete emails
+Step 4: Filter chunks to keep only the deleted emails
 ----------------------------------------------------

 TODO, Work in progress...